What do you really want to accomplish this year?1

-“Write an article about the land promise to Abraham” or “Be home by 5:30, and give my full attention to my family the rest of each weekday” are much more specific targets to try to hit.
+“Write an article about the land promise to Abraham” or “Be home by 5:30, and give my full attention to my family each weekday evening” are much more specific targets to try to hit.

 To “be less distracted while reading” is a great idea, but what do you need to do in order to be this way?

-By clarifying exactly what action you need to take to achieve a given outcome, you’re that much more likely to make good forward progress in that area.
+By clarifying exactly what action you need to take to achieve a given outcome, you’re that much more likely to make good forward progress on that goal.

 If you’re working full time in a non-faculty post outside Europe, have an active family life, and have ongoing commitments in your community, it still might be a lot of fun to “Spend the semester at INTF.”

 But it might not be realistic to pull up stakes and start actively moving on this goal in your current circumstances.
-At the very least, you’d back off this goal to something more preparatory like “Plan a semester abroad at INTF.”
+At the very least, you could back off this goal to something more preparatory like “Plan a semester abroad at INTF.”